raffaelfoidl/maDMP-evaluation/README.md

 </tbody>
 <tfoot>
   <tr>
-    <td>Average</td>
+    <td>Sum</td>
-    <td>7/30</td>
+    <td>16/35</td>
     <td></td>
   </tr>
 </tfoot>
 </table>

 Since the JSON-LD maDMP was surprisingly short in content, a manual look into the source maDMP revealed that there are a lot of fields that are not actually part of the RDA-DMP Common Standard and thus, not queryable with our approach.
+From this assessment, one can conclude that the maDMP is of poor quality.

 ### 12.jsonld